San Jose International Airport: 1988–2010: boom and bust

 The originally-approved master plan was scaled-back in 2005.
 The new two-phase plan called for a simplified Terminal B, rather than the initially proposed James Nissen Central Terminal, with a North Concourse to replace the aging Terminal C. In addition, Terminal A would be expanded for additional check-in counters, security checkpoints, and drop-off/pick-up curbside space.
 The new plan cost $1.3 billion, less than half of the original plan's $3 billion.
 The first phase was completed on June 30, 2010, when Terminal B and the North Concourse officially opened for service.
 Planning for Phase II began in early 2018, with 6 additional gates to be added along with a new concourse extension at the south end of Terminal B.

 Service reductions continued throughout the early 2000s.
 Alaska Airlines halted its Puerto Vallarta and Cabo San Lucas seasonal routes, Horizon Air ended its Tucson service and American Airlines ended its San Luis Obispo and Boston Logan links.
 Some additions still occurred.
 In October 2005, Hawaiian Airlines began daily nonstops to Honolulu.
-In October 2006 American Airlines ended the San Jose–Tokyo Narita route, San Jose's last nonstop beyond North America and Hawaii.
+In October 2006, American Airlines ended the San Jose–Tokyo Narita route.

 SJC suffered with many mid-tier airports during the 2008 rise in oil prices as airlines reduced marginal services.
 The airport lost much of its transcontinental U.S. service in the fall with Continental ending Newark flights, JetBlue ending Boston nonstops, and United ending flights to its Chicago–O'Hare and Washington Dulles hubs.
 The New York Times reported that between 2007 and 2009, SJC lost 22% of its seat capacity.
 Frontier Airlines pulled out of SJC in May 2010, citing lack of profitability on its single flight from the airport to Denver, Colorado.
 In August 2010, Mexicana Airlines also suspended all flights permanently due to bankruptcy.